-Toxoplasmosis is a common disease caused by the parasite toxoplasma gondii, which can infect virtually all species of warm-blooded animals.
+Toxoplasmosis is a common disease caused by the parasite toxoplasma gondii, which can infect most warm-blooded animals.

 Toxoplasmosis in cats

-Cats are the definitive hosts of the parasite, meaning that once they become infected (usually by eating infected prey animals), the parasite multiplies in their intestines and eggs are shed in their waste.
+Cats are the definitive hosts of the parasite, meaning that once they become infected (usually by eating infected prey animals such as rodents and birds), the parasite multiplies in their intestines and eggs are shed in their faeces.
 These eggs are called oocysts.

 Humans and all other animals are intermediate hosts, meaning the parasite can live in their systems but doesn’t reproduce.